 R.I.
-Gen. Laws § 31-36.1-16 authorizes the Tax Administrator to join IFTA which is a Federally mandated intrastate compact designed to facilitate reporting, collecting, and assessing of fuel use tax.
-Instead of motor carriers filing tax returns and refund requests to all jurisdictions in which they travel, they only need to file with their IFTA base jurisdiction which acts as a "clearing house" by computing and netting out tax over and underpayments to jurisdictions in which they traveled.
-Under IFTA, a motor carrier may claim tax credits, and tax credits for fuel use taxes that are paid to one jurisdiction may be transferred and used to off-set fuel use tax liabilities in other jurisdictions.
-Each member jurisdiction is responsible for auditing its IFTA licensees and in doing so acts on behalf of all of the member jurisdictions in which that motor carrier operates.
+Gen. Laws § 31-36.1-16 authorizes the Tax Administrator to join IFTA which of all of the member jurisdictions in which that motor carrier operates.
 See IFTA Articles of Agreement ("AA") § R130 (purpose of IFTA); § R150 (IFTA is one base jurisdiction; one license); § R1120 (credits); and § R1300 (audits).
 Thus, under IFTA, the base jurisdiction is authorized to collect taxes for other member jurisdictions and IFTA licensees agree by virtue of being licensed to abide by IFTA.
 AA § R14012 and AA § R12013 specifically state that the IFTA Procedures Manual ("PM") and Audit Manual are binding on licensees.
 In applying for an IFTA license, the applicant signs a certification to abide by IFTA rules.
 PM § P160.14 i.
 IFTA Record Keeping Requirements